59+ orders placed in your location

 A bicarbonate test helps measure the total CO2 in the blood, which is present in the form of bicarbonate.
 The bicarbonate (or total CO2) test is generally not done selectively.
 It is ordered along with sodium, potassium and chloride tests as a part of an electrolyte panel, which is included in a basic metabolic panel.
 Bicarbonate level might also be calculated as a part of a blood gas panel.

 A bicarbonate test is prescribed to monitor the acid-base balance of the body.
 A doctor may prescribe this test if a patient has a renal illness, liver failure or other metabolic problems.
 Chronic Kidney Disease (CKD) is a serious problem in India.
 The levels of bicarbonate play an essential role in the matter of renal diseases.
-Therefore, this test is routinely prescribed for this condition.
+Therefore, this test is routinely prescribed in this condition.

 The test uses only the plasma, that is, the fluid in your blood, excluding the cells in the blood and platelets that help blood clot.
 The amount of bicarbonate is then measured by how fast the sample's acidity changes.